Photonic Exceptional Points in Holography and QCD: Holographic confining toy model of coupled ternary resonators and EPs

 In holographic QCD models, flavor branes are introduced to account for the presence of quarks.
 Similarly, each microresonator in the optical system can be viewed as a flavor brane, with its own dynamics influenced by the gain and loss perturbations.
 The coupling coefficients between the microresonators determine the interactions between the resonator modes.
-In the holographic dual, these coupling coefficients can correspond to bulk interactions between the flavor branes, affecting the meson spectrum and dynamics.
+In a bottom-up, phenomenological holographic toy model, these coupling coefficients are related to bulk interactions between the flavor branes, affecting the meson spectrum and dynamics.
 Exceptional points in the optical system correspond to singularities in the eigenvalue spectrum, marking phase transitions between different symmetry phases.
-In the holographic dual, these exceptional points can be interpreted as critical points or the end-wall in the bulk geometry, associated with phase transitions in the gauge theory.
+In a holographic dual perspective, these exceptional points can be interpreted as critical points or the end-wall in the bulk geometry, associated with phase transitions in the boundary side.

-To construct the holographic dual, we can start with a 5-dimensional AdS spacetime with a metric that incorporates the effects of the flavor branes.
+To construct a bottom-up, phenomenological holographic toy model, we can start with a 5-dimensional $\text{AdS}$ spacetime with a metric that incorporates the effects of the flavor branes.
 The action governing the dynamics of the system includes terms for the bulk gauge fields, the flavor branes, and the interactions between them.
-By solving the equations of motion derived from this action, we can obtain the meson spectrum and study the phase transitions corresponding to the exceptional points in the optical system.
+By solving the equations of motion derived from this action, we can obtain the qualitative meson spectral and response features observed in non-Hermitian photonic systems with exceptional points, and then we can study the phase transitions corresponding to the presence of exceptional points in the optical system.

 The $(d+1)$-dimensional AdS metric can be written as

 The wave equation for a scalar particle of mass $M$ in the bulk of AdS is

 where